Discover the 10 Best French Art Galleries to Visit in 2025

 8. Musée Marmottan Monet:

 The world’s largest collection of Claude Monet artworks is housed at the Musée Marmottan Monet, which is situated away in the 16th arrondissement.
-More than 100 paintings by the great Artist are included in the museum’s collection, including well-known pieces like “Impression, Sunrise” and “Water Lilies.”
+More than 100 paintings by the great artist are included in the museum’s collection, including well-known pieces like “Impression, Sunrise” and “Water Lilies.”
 The museum exhibits paintings by Monet in addition to pieces by other Impressionist and Post-Impressionist painters, illuminated works of art, and historical artwork.

 9. Palais de Tokyo: